magento-hackathon/BlackfireMagentoVagrant/README.md

 * In your browser, head to `127.0.0.1:8080`
 * In the Chrome toolbar, click the Blackfire icon, choose an empty profile slot and click 'Profile' to profile the current page.
+* To enable the Blackfire Hackathon extension to provide more refined results, login to the admin panel and set Advanced -> Developer -> Debug -> Profiler to 'Yes' on the global scope.
 * Magento admin panel is accessed at `127.0.0.1:8080/admin`
 * User: `admin` Password: `password123123`
 * Access the virtual machine directly using `vagrant ssh`